Message from our Founder, Pamela Jeffery

 Professionals will provide much-needed assistance to NPOs such as budgeting, operational reviews or capacity building and help women develop the skills they need to thrive.

 The Matching working group met with Mark Patterson and his team from Ryerson to discuss the use of the Magnet platform to operationalize the Matching program.
-The Matching mandate and draft project plan were presented to the Ryerson team; we are all optimistic that the platform will be a good fit.
-Review and discussions are will continue next week.
-Our timeline is tight, and we will move forward as quickly as possible.

 Do moments of radical disruption like a pandemic provide unprecedented opportunities to reinvent the future?
 This is only one of the many tough questions we are confident The Prosperity Study will help us answer.